EdgarC97/Back-LinkUP/README.md

 - Follows RESTful principles for endpoint design
 - Utilizes Entity Framework Core for ORM capabilities

-> [!IMPORTANT]
-> This API forms the foundation of Riwi LinKUp, enabling efficient matching of coders with user projects based on technical prowess, English proficiency, and soft skills.

 ## Core Functionalities

 ### Account Management